connor-a-casey/connor-a-casey.github.io/content/post/wang-lab/index.md

 - **Tunable band-pass Filter:** Engineering a plunger-tuned cavity band-pass filter to clean up the control/readout chain and enable agile frequency routing.
 - **QuTiP-driven design:** Running high-fidelity QuTiP simulations of driven-dissipative Hamiltonians to steer experiments with **fluxonium and transmon qubits**.

 I’m beyond excited to collaborate with the talented researchers in the Wang Lab and to help build the next generation of fault-tolerant quantum hardware.
-Stay tuned for updated in the coming months!
+Stay tuned for updates in the coming months!